AlienIsolation525/IsKPeriodic/README.md

-# IsKPeriodic
-IT webcourse Skillfactory
+IT webcourse Skillfactory chapter 2
- module 2